samalaharish/AI-for-PM-Trial/README.md

 ---

+## 📂 Additional AI Outputs

+🔹 **Presentation on Credit Card Payments using Popai.pro**: [View Presentation](https://www.popai.pro/share.html?shareKey=a14bf0c2a7d4219527cf1c0df215ced6a241acca7d881e6a21f8dda42ebe64ca&utm_source=presentationsharepage&inviteCode=IN_A27Bp3KmAsc)
+🔹 **Wireframes for Payments App using Visily**: [View Wireframes](https://app.visily.ai/projects/a9159e33-5423-4d4e-9209-d783c6a75dc4/boards/1703159)

+📌 **Remaining AI-generated outputs, including research documents, analysis reports, and PRDs, can be found directly in the repository.**

+---

 ## 💡 How to Use This Repository
 - Explore the **AI tools** listed above.
 - Experiment with them to optimize your **product management workflow**.